-The following chart shows the level of negative cashflows in each plan.
-You will notice that the black line, representing all public plans in the Public Plan Database (PPD), drops from a negative two percent cashflow in 2001 to below three percent during the Great Recession.
+Yellow shows the level of negative cashflows in each plan.
+You will notice that the line, representing all public plans in the Public Plan Database (PPD), drops from a negative two percent cashflow in 2001 to below three percent during the Great Recession.
 There are a few things causing this, including Baby Boomers retiring and increasing benefit payments and increased contributions following the recession.
-However, the black line does not change dramatically over this 20 year period.
+However, the line does not change dramatically over this 20 year period.